shadrus/YouTubeEye/README.md

 $ [sudo] gem install terminal-notifier

-Then you should edit models/api_req.py to change USER_NAME = ''.
-It need to use YouTube user name.
+Then you should edit config/config.py to change USER_NAME = ''.
+It needs to use YouTube user name.

 And start app by